FAQ

 - Avoids credit card fees

-Credit card/PayPal/monthly installments
+2. Credit card/PayPal/monthly installments

-First, please note the commission fee is just one of many factors the artist considers when accepting a commission, and it is by no means the deciding factor.
+The commission fee is just one of many factors the artist considers when accepting a commission, and it is by no means the deciding factor.
 As a general rule, the artist prefers to take on interesting commissions and does not automatically accept commissions offering higher fees.
 That said, there are economic realities the artist must consider, and as such, higher commission fees can sometimes help increase the chances of having one’s commission accepted.

 The first thing to note is the minimum commission fee.
 After the minimum fee is met, commission fees should generally scale in relation to the complexity of the request:

-- $: Static portrait, consisting of a single file, that is not animated and does not contain sound, like this or this
+- $: static portrait, consisting of a single file, that is not animated and does not contain sound, like this or this

-- $$: Animated portrait, consisting of a single or a few files, that does not contain sound, like so
+- $$: animated portrait, consisting of a single or a few files, that does not contain sound, like so

-- $$$: Animated portrait, consisting of a single or a few files, that does contain sound, like this or this
+- $$$: animated portrait, consisting of a single or a few files, that does contain sound, like this or this

 Naturally, each individual will have to decide what to offer based on what they want and their financial situation.
 Please bear in mind, there are no returns.